cayossarian/alarmo_plus/README.md

 | `delay`            | `null`                  | 30                             | Duration of the exit or entry delay.
 Only set in the `arming` and `pending` states, `null` otherwise.                                                                                                                                                                                                                                                                                                                            |

 #### Commands
-The Alarmo entities support the following commands:
+The Alarmo++ entities support the following commands:

 | Command             | Description                                  | Conditions                                                                                                                                                     |
 | ------------------- | -------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------- |